decretist/ICMCL17/proceedings/ICMCL17.markdown

     Python 3.8 release---the current release as of June 2026 is Python 3.14.

-[^11]: The 728 lines of program output included three numbers, which I
+[^12]: The 728 lines of program output included three numbers, which I
     discarded.
 The complete list is available at
     <https://github.com/decretist/ICMCL17/blob/main/results/lemmas.txt>.

-[^12]: James A. Brundage, “The Calumny Oath and Ethical Ideals of
+[^13]: James A. Brundage, “The Calumny Oath and Ethical Ideals of
-    Canonical Advocates,” in *The Profession and Practice of Medieval Canon Law*, Variorum Collected Studies Series ; CS 797 (Aldershot:
+    Canonical Advocates,” in *The Profession and Practice of Medieval Canon Law*, Variorum Collected Studies Series CS797 (Aldershot:
     Ashgate Variorum, 2004), 795–99.

-[^13]: PIE reports the lemmas as *calumpia*, *calumniator*, and
+[^14]: PIE reports the lemmas as *calumpia*, *calumniator*, and
     *calumpniatus*. *calumpia* is almost certainly a typo in the LASLA Latin language model for *calumpnia*.
 PIE reports the lemma of *calumpniantibus* as *calumpnio*.
 The spelling is consistent with